 PTT maintains transparency in every aspect of its operations.
 Regarding financial aspects, PTT reports its financial performance in the Annual Report and Annual Information Registration Statement (Form 56-1), which is required to be submitted to the Securities and Exchange Commission (SEC) on a yearly basis.
 In addition, to evaluate employee compensation, PTT defines the compensation criteria for employees, top management and the Board of Directors, which are published in the Annual Report.
 For internal control, PTT conducts Control Self-Assessment (CSA).
 In addition, performance is reported through the Sustainability Report and Annual Report, which are verified by an external organization.
 These practices reflect PTT’s good corporate governance and transparency.

-Finally, PTT requests that all employees disclose any conflict of interests through an annual conflict of interest report, and notify suspected cases to their supervisors and to the Office of the President and Company Secretariat according to principles of transparency and business ethics on conflicts of interest.
+PTT requests that all employees disclose any conflict of interests through an annual conflict of interest report, and notify suspected cases to their supervisors and to the Corporate Governance Function according to principles of transparency and business ethics on conflicts of interest.

 Nonetheless, PTT has incorporated technology to assist the assessment of transparency and conflict of interest.
 The developed system is known as the Continuous Control Monitoring and Auditing System (CCMS).
 This system will report supervisors in the event that a connection is identified between partners and employees according to the conditions inputted.
 Supervisors will then review, confirm and manage situations accordingly.